meld-cp/obsidian-calc/README.md

 <a href="https://www.buymeacoffee.com/cleon"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=cleon&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff"></a>

-This plugin uses https://github.com/5anthosh/fcal to evaluate math expressions with in your Obsidian notes.
+This plugin uses https://github.com/5anthosh/fcal to evaluate math expressions within your Obsidian notes.

 >Using fcal, you can perform basic arithmetic, percentage operations with precision.
 It features a flexible expression parser with a large set of built-in units, functions and constants.